fjall-rs/fjall-rs.github.io/src/content/blog/2024-06-08_bf-hash-sharing.md

 ### Leveling

 Leveling initially stores flushed segments in L0.
-These segments may have overlapping key range, which is detremental for performance.
+These segments may have overlapping key range, which is detrimental for performance.
 If too many segments are kept in L0, they are merged into the next level into fixed-size segments (default = 64 MiB), that are non-overlapping.
 This makes sure a point read only ever needs to check a single segment _per level_ for data.